Minimum Bottom Line Profit Should Average 9.4%!

 A simple form of legal existence is the limited liability company.
-This requires application and acceptance by the state goverment, often through the Secretary of the State where the business is domiciled.
+This requires application and acceptance by the state government, often through the Secretary of the State where the business is domiciled.
 It does require annual renewal upon granted status from the state.
 This legal structure protects the contractor from disgruntled employees or worse, their negligence while on site working.
 In effect, the justice system will limit the ability of the employee or the injured party to pursue the contractor as an individual in a lawsuit.
 The monetary reward is pretty much limited to the insurance proceeds and rarely impacts the financial status of the company other than legal fees.

-As stated in the opening paragraphs above, third party financing of any sort (suppliers, subcontractors, banks and goverment authorities) will have the contractor sign away these rights or the rights are taken away under legal regulations.
-Furthermore, the contractor’s building license is typically a personnal license and exists outside of the legal entity structure.
+As stated in the opening paragraphs above, third party financing of any sort (suppliers, subcontractors, banks and government authorities) will have the contractor sign away these rights or the rights are taken away under legal regulations.
+Furthermore, the contractor’s building license is typically a personal license and exists outside of the legal entity structure.
 Thus, legal protection is severely limited, but this form of legal structure works well as a shield against employee actions.

 This is by far the most flexible of all legal forms of existence.
 If a contractor combines a limited liability company with a partnership whereby the LLC hires all employees and charges the partnership for the employee services; the legal structure achieves maximum flexibility to raise capital and manage the overall organization.
 A partnership allows for more than one individual in the organizational ownership.
 Each owner can have their own unique relationship to the company and associated financial reward understanding.